Activities based around The Carnival of the Animals provide an enriching and positive cross-curricular learning experience, says Lisa Stevens…

 With the increasing focus on delivering a broad and balanced curriculum, there comes the question of how to fit in all the areas of learning included in the primary curriculum.

 Cross-curricular projects and making links between subjects is one way of finding the time to meet demands while ensuring a positive learning experience.
-“Music is a universal language that embodies one of the highest forms of creativity,” states the Music Programme of Study for KS1 and KS2.
+“Music is a universal language that embodies one of the highest forms of creativity,” states the music national curriculum.

 Why not make links between two ‘languages’, therefore, and combine music and language skills in a short series of activities based around The Carnival of the Animals by Saint Saens?

 - To appreciate and appraise music, using simple Spanish to describe it